culibraries/folio/pulumi/folio/deployments/README.md

 Once the output file has served its purpose it can be deleted.

-To run compile the json2yaml.ts file do `tsc json2yaml.ts`.
+To compile the json2yaml.ts file do `tsc json2yaml.ts`.
 To run it do `node json2yaml.js`.
 If you don't have `tsc` (the typescript compiler) do `npm install typescript -g`.